 The County has a single-employer defined benefit OPEB plan.
-Some non-County employers participate in the County OPEB plan, but their participation is immaterial individually and in total.
+Some non-County employers participate in the County OPEB plan, but in the sense of purchasing an insured benefit.
+Their participation is immaterial individually and in total.
 These non-County employers are the Arts Council, Port Authority, Tampa Sports Authority, Children's Board and Expressway Authority and they represent less than 5% of total assessments for the County's OPEB plan.
-The System expenses the cost of OPEB over the active service lives of its employees rather than using a "pay-as-you-go" basis.
+The County expenses the cost of OPEB over the active service lives of its employees, rather than using a "pay-as-you-go" basis.
 Expensing the cost of a future benefit over the active work-lives of employees is a fiscally sound approach because employees earn the future benefits over their working careers.